strvcom/dep-manager-web/docs/02-development.md

 ### Integration

-Every branch should eventually generate a pull-request against the `master`.
+Every branch should eventually generate a pull-request against the `master` branch.

 > _We do not use `dev`.
 Each pull-request is deployed on it's self contained [deploy preview](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/)_